hktari/zdrava-rutina-nextjs/README.md

 # Introduction

 This is the frontend built in Next.js for the Zdrava Rutina project.
 It features:

 - an integration with Cloudinary for media storage,
 - TinaCMS for content management,
 - React Bootstrap,
 - Framer Motion animation library
+- main and dev branches

 ## Requirements